Skip to main content

 Frequently Asked Questions

-What exactly does a prosthodontist's second opinion involve?
+What does a specialist second opinion involve?

 Will you criticize the dentist who did my original work?